AuthGuardian by OneGraph is live on Product Hunt today, check it out here!

 For our first rule, we’ll build:

-If this user is logged in to Stripe, then set their Hasura
+If this user is logged in to Stripe, then set their Hasura user-id

-to their StripeaccountId
+to their Stripe accountId

 Stripe login - test it out!